cschladetsch/Monotonic/libs/monotonic/test/results/2020/Readme.md

 # Results 2020

-Standard lib beats monotonic for the first time.
 All numbers are normalised by the time taken for Monotonic, so a number < 0 means faster, a number > 0 means slower by that factor.

+Monotonic is still the fastest allocator.

+## Environment
+Fast desktop, VS 2019 Community Release build.

 ```
 *******************************************************